Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 \subsection{Transmitting devices}

-\ In this study devices transmit signals following the two scenarios described in Section \ref{sec:problem_rf}: the Same Messages (Section \ref{subsec:preamle_scen}) and Different Messages (Section \ref{subsec:random_scen}).
-The first scenario in which all emitters transmit the same content all the time is considered in case when one has access to preamble.
-The second scenario with random content is more realistic but also more challenging.
-The scenario affects the best design choices of Unknown Emitter Self-Supervised Zero-Shot detectors.
+\ In this study, devices transmit signals following two scenarios: the \acrlong{sm} as described in Sec. \ref{subsec:preamle_scen} and \acrlong{dm} as per Sec. \ref{subsec:random_scen}.
+The first scenario, in which all emitters transmit the same content all the time, is considered in the case where one has access to the preamble.
+The second scenario with different content is more realistic but also more challenging.
+The particular scenario affects the best design choices of Unknown Emitter self-supervised zero-shot detectors.